Master Computational and Applied Mathematics (CAM)

 - Module Handbook of past semesters:

-- Examination Regulations for CAM (Fachprüfungsordnung): link to Prüfungsamt or use shortcuts to German version (Feb 2017), English translation (Nov 2019)
+- Examination Regulations for CAM (Fachprüfungsordnung): link to Prüfungsamt or use shortcuts:

 - Allg.
 Prüfungsordnung der mathem.
-Studiengänge (=general examination regulations for all mathematics programmes at FAU) dated 02.03.2017 (in German): link to Prüfungsamt or use this shortcut to the document
+Studiengänge (=general examination regulations for all mathematics programmes at FAU) dated 02.03.2017 (in German): link to Prüfungsamt or use these shortcuts:

 - Form ”Individual Study Plan CAM”: excel_file pdf_file (fill out / discuss this document together with your mentor)